Elly Wamala: Music

 Wamala dropped out of school in junior secondary three and started to work at a Kampala music store.
 He quit and started to work with the then Public Works Department (PWD), and later as a receptionist and resident artiste with Opel Tom Tom, a recording studio in Kampala's industrial area.
-When Opel Tom Tom closed, Wamala moved to Nairobi where he became a resident guitarist at a commercial recording studio, HiFi.
+When Opel Tom Tom closed, Wamala moved to Nairobi, where he became a resident guitarist at a commercial recording studio, HiFi.
 He was picked to lead the Sportsman Cha Cha band, which was sponsored to tour East Africa, promoting Sportsman cigarettes.
-And in the 1950s, he penned his first song, the playful love song, Nabutono.
+In the 1950s, he penned his first song, the playful love song, Nabutono.
 This song became the first kadongo kamu song to be recorded on vinyl.

 Television

 In 1963, Wamala joined Uganda Television (UTV) at its inception.
-He worked as a producer, senior producer and later as controller of programmes.
+He worked as a producer, senior producer, and later as controller of programmes.
 He also hosted a musical show (Saturday Night with Elly Wamala).
 In 1966, he studied television production at the Thompson foundation in Glasgow, Scotland.
 He used that opportunity to be examined by guitarist George Cissily, and obtained a BMG Diploma in plectrum guitar playing, majoring in finger-board harmony.
-While at UTV, he took a year off [1968–69] to do a Diploma in Drama at Makerere University.
+While at UTV, he took a year off [1968–69] to do a diploma in drama at Makerere University.
 With this skill, he got to appreciate language, prose, and poetry, an attribute that is seen in his compositions.

 Between 1980 and 1981, Wamala taught television production at the Institute of Public Administration (now Uganda Management Institute).
 He founded the Mascots band and molded it to become one of the most successful bands in Kampala in the 1980s.
 Its membership included Kampala lawyer Andrew Kasirye, and singers Tonny Ssenkebejje, Peterson Tusuubira Mutebi, Frank Mbalire and Kabuye Ssembogga.

 Death

-On 22 August 2024, Wamala succumbed to throat cancer from Mulago National Referral Hospital and was burried in Kyengera Town Council.
+On 22 August 2004, Wamala succumbed to throat cancer from Mulago National Referral Hospital and was buried in Kyengera Town Council.